Commercial SolarGEM Energy has everything your business needs to go Solar.

 - Investment into solar power projects will help boost the industry and provide thousands of jobs.

-GEM Energy Australia now offers 100% guaranteed cash flow positive investments for businesses that go Solar.
+GEM Energy Australia now offers 100% guaranteed cash flow positive investments for commercial solar.

-Our Commercial Solar photovoltaic (PV) installations range from 5 kW to 510 kW and are a sure way to improve the sustainability and profitability of your business.
+Our Commercial Solar photovoltaic (PV) installations range from 5 kW to 1,000 kW+ and are a sure way to improve the sustainability and profitability of your business.

 In 2010, a 50kW solar system would have cost around $150,000 or $3,000 per kW of solar panels installed.
 In 2014, prices were as low as $60,000 or $1,200 per kW of solar panels installed.